 In those instances, the CDC calls for a post-vaccination observation period of 30 minutes instead of 15 minutes.

-“There’s a lot of concern because of the speed of development and it’s a brand new platform,” she says, “but it’s not brand new technology.
+“There’s a lot of concern because of the speed of development and whether or not mRNA vaccines are a brand new platform,” says Dr. Scheraga.
+“But it’s not brand new technology.
 This platform has been under development for this kind of real-time distribution for a while and was worked on prior to the pandemic.”